 Flowers are beautiful, sure—but despite tips and tricks to make them last longer, sooner or later, they fade.
 Luckily, there are a ton of bright, beautiful houseplants out there, from compact, low-light lovers to big, bright tropicals.
 Their long-lasting leaves in eye-catching shades will liven up your plant collection—no vase needed.
-Here are some of our favorites colorful houseplants to brighten up your home.

 The leaves of these vivid, easygoing plants are speckled, striped, or veined with a rainbow of color.
 Depending on the variety, your croton’s leaves may be red, yellow, orange, pink, cream, purple, or black instead of or in addition to green.
 Give them a bright south-facing window where they can soak up full sun to keep their colors looking their best—otherwise, the leaves will fade to green.

 Plants in the maranta and calathea families are known for more than their habit of uplifting their leaves like praying hands at night.
 Their foliage is marked with colors—pink, red, cream, and shades of green—in patterns that resemble a stained-glass window or a snake’s distinctive markings.
 These humidity-loving plants are great for north- or east-facing bathroom windows.

 Seeking a plant with a distinctly tropical look and eye-catching color?
 Look no further than the Madagascar dragon tree (Dracaena marginata), which is known for its long, thin green leaves edged in bright red or pink.